What is System Level ESD Protection?

 What is ESD?

-Electrostatic discharge is a natural phenomenon that occurs when electrons are redistributed in such a way to create a charge imbalance and thus an electric field.
-Either due to induction or triboelectric charging, when an electrical field is sufficiently strong the static charges seek equilibrium across the potential difference and a violent electrical zap known as an electrostatic discharge can occur.
-These common electrical shocks are benign to humans; they can mean disaster for microelectronic based electronics.
+Electrostatic discharge is a natural phenomenon that occurs when electrons on the surface of materials are redistributed – either due to induction or triboelectric charging – in such a way to create a charge imbalance and thus an electric field.
+When a static electric field becomes sufficiently strong, the charges will seek equilibrium across the potential difference and a violent electrical zap known as an electrostatic discharge can occur.
+These common electrical shocks are benign to humans, but they can have disastrous consequences for sub-micron microelectronic-based devices.

 How to Choose an ESD Protection Device

-Choosing the right circuit protection device is critical and often a non-trivial task.
+Choosing the right circuit protection device is critical and often a significant task.
 Not only must the ESD protection be rated appropriately for the transient conditions, but the electrical parameters of the ESD device must also not introduce unwanted signal integrity issues on a data interface.
 Good ESD protection typically features extremely fast response time, low operating and clamping voltage, low leakage current, and low capacitance.
-Semtech TVS diodes are highly engineered to arrest high peak ESD currents and are designed to be robust and perform consistently throughout the lifetime of the component.
+Semtech TVS diodes are highly engineered to be robust, arrest high peak ESD currents and perform consistently throughout the lifetime of the component.